Suleyman Rustam: Biography

 Suleyman Rustam was born on in Novxanı village in family of a blacksmith.

 He studied at Russo-Tatar school until the revolution.
 Suleyman Rustam wrote that, Suleyman Sani Akhundov, who was the headmaster and pedagogue at the school, evoked his interest to literature and such famous pedagogues as M.Vezirov, R.Tahirov and A.Israfilbeyli strengthened this interest.
-He thereafter entered Baku Electric Technical School and then the eastern faculty of Baku State University where his classmates were Jafar Jabbarly, Afrasiyab Badalbeyli, V.Khuluflu and was taught by such pedagogue as the eminent writer Abdurrahim bey Hagverdiyev.
+He thereafter entered Baku Electric Technical School and then the eastern faculty of Baku State University where his classmates were Jafar Jabbarly, Afrasiyab Badalbeyli, Vali Khuluflu and was taught by such pedagogue as the eminent writer Abdurrahim bey Hagverdiyev.

 In 1929, Suleyman Rustam continued his education at the faculty of literature and arts of Moscow State University.
 From 1937, he worked as a chairman of Azerbaijan State Academic Drama Theatre named after Mashadi Azizbeyov.
 He was the deputy of all convocations of the Soviet Parliament of Azerbaijan and from 1971 till 1989 he was the chairman of Supreme Soviet of the Azerbaijan SSR.
 Suleyman Rustam was not only a poet, but he was also a translator and a literary man.
 He translated works of Ivan Krylov, Alexander Griboyedov, Alexander Pushkin, Mikhail Lermontov, Nikolay Nekrasov and others into his native language.
 Suleyman Rustam's works were translated into many languages of the world, and also into Russian.

 Rustam worked as a chief editor of "Edebiyyat qazeti" ("Literature newspaper").

 He died in Baku, and was buried in the Alley of Honor.